jump8621/data-project-I/README.md

   <img src="Images/corr_per.png">
 </p>

-- The correlation between personnel involved versus the duration of time the fire burned is 0.71, which implies that there is a strong relation between these factors.
+- The correlation between personnel involved versus the number of fire incidents the fire burned is 0.71, which implies that there is a strong relation between these factors.
 In other words, the higher number of fires requires more resources to prevent the larger fire damage.

 <p align="center">
   <img src="Images/per_num.png">